Find The Resultant Of The Following Vectors

 Vector Subtraction

 Vector subtraction is similar to vector addition, but instead of adding a vector, we add its negative.
-The negative of a vector has the same magnitude but points in the opposite direction.
+Because of that, the negative of a vector has the same magnitude but points in the opposite direction.
 So, to find A - B, we can add A + (-B).
 The same methods used for vector addition (graphical, parallelogram, and component methods) can be applied to vector subtraction.

 Applications of Resultant Vectors